MeridianDollar/lending-deployment/README.md

 docker-compose run contracts-env npm run console:fork
 ```

-At the Hardhat console, interact with the OmniDex Lending protocol in Mainnet fork mode:
+At the Hardhat console, interact with the Meridian Lending protocol in Mainnet fork mode:

 ```
-// Deploy the OmniDex Lending protocol in fork mode await run('omnidex:mainnet')
+// Deploy the Meridian Lending protocol in fork mode await run('meridian:mainnet')

 // Or your custom Hardhat task await run('your-custom-task');